FHA Home Loans

 To qualify for an FHA loan, you must meet the following requirements:

-• Must be primary residence (cannot be used for second home, vacation home or rental property)
+- Must be a primary residence (cannot be used for second home, vacation home or rental property)

 If you meet the standard FHA loan requirements, you will have what you need to proceed with applying for this type of loan.